Scope of Work

 Ok Tedi Mining Limited (OTML) operates a large scale copper and gold mining and processing facility in the Western Province of Papua New Guinea.
 Ore won from the open pit mine at an annual rate of 24 million tonnes feeds a processing facility consisting of a gyratory primary crusher, two parallel grinding modules, flotation and gravity separation and sulphur removal.

 The operation commenced in 1985 and current life of mine plans see production continuing until at least 2024, and potentially beyond 2030 with an increase in resource and reserve inventory.
-It is envisaged that a significant portion of the increased reserve material would be sourced from a cut back of the east wall of the pit and this cut back will realise a significant increase in ore milled, project life and project revenue.
-The existing crushing plant, screening plant and some of the conveying circuit is located at the crest of the current east wall of the pit and would need to be removed and replaced to allow a cut back to take place.
-This requirement to relocate or replace these facilities has developed into the Crusher Replacement Project (CRP).
+It is envisaged that a significant portion of the increased reserve material would be sourced from a cut back of the east wall of the open pit and this cut back will realise a significant increase in ore milled, project life and project revenue.
+The existing crushing plant, screening plant and some of the conveying circuit was located at the crest of the current eastern wall of the open pit and needed to be removed and replaced to allow a cut back to take place.
+This requirement to replace these facilities on a new site, to the east of the open pit, developed into the Crusher Replacement Project (CRP).

 GR Engineering was awarded an EPCM contract in 2018 for the provision of engineering services to complete the detailed design for the CRP.
 The key objective of this project scope of work was to provide OTML with the necessary engineering services, procurement support and detailed design deliverables to enable the self-managed owner’s team to execute the construction and commissioning of the CRP.
 The scope of this contract required GR Engineering to undertake the following tasks:

 - Establish a design basis and a process design criteria for the processing facilities to be constructed;

 - Conduct design reviews, HAZID and risk assessments in conjunction with the OTML project team;

 - Select suitable process equipment and design the concrete and steel structures required to support the selected equipment;